Desmond Bane: Professional career

-Memphis Grizzlies (2020–present)
+Memphis Grizzlies (2020–2025)

 Bane was selected with the 30th pick in the 2020 NBA draft by the Boston Celtics.
-He became the first TCU player to be picked in the first round since 1995.
+He became the first TCU player to be picked in the first round since Kurt Thomas in 1995.
 Bane was subsequently traded to the Memphis Grizzlies for a future pick.
 On November 25, 2020, the Grizzlies announced that they had signed Bane.
 Bane was selected to the NBA All-Rookie Second Team after his rookie season.
-He had the highest three point field goal percentage in a rookie season since Stephen Curry (minimum 150 attempts).
+He had the highest three-point field goal percentage in a rookie season since Stephen Curry (minimum 150 attempts).

-On December 5, 2021, Bane scored a then career-high 29 points and had nine rebounds in a 97–90 win over the Dallas Mavericks.
+On December 5, 2021, Bane scored a then-career-high 29 points and had nine rebounds in a 97–90 win over the Dallas Mavericks.
 Bane and Tyrese Haliburton were the winners of the Clorox Clutch Challenge at the 2022 NBA All Star Weekend.
 On March 23, 2022, Bane set the Grizzlies' franchise record for three-pointers made in a season, surpassing Mike Miller's record set in 2007 (202).

 In the first round of the 2022 NBA playoffs while facing the Minnesota Timberwolves, on April 22, Bane led Memphis in scoring with 34 points during a 119–118 Game 4 loss.
 On April 30, Bane scored 23 points to help the Grizzlies eliminate the Timberwolves and reach the second round of the playoffs.
-Bane made 27 3-pointers in the series and set a new record for most 3-pointers in team history during a single postseason.
+Bane made 27 three-pointers in the series and set a new record for most three-pointers in team history during a single postseason.
 The Grizzlies were eventually eliminated in six games during the second round by the Golden State Warriors, who went on to win the NBA Finals.